jdvannorman/flatness-calculator-gui/README.md

-# flatness-calculator-gui
-Flatness GUI Calculator (.exe builder)
+# Flatness Calculator GUI

+## Overview
+This graphical application computes flatness using: